-The consolidated financial statements have been prepared using accounting principles generally accepted in the United States of America applicable for a going concern, which assumes that the Company will realize its assets and discharge its liabilities in the ordinary course of business.
-For the year ended December 31, 2014, the Company has generated revenues of \$4,012,671 but has incurred a net loss of \$660,247.
+The financial statements have been prepared using accounting principles generally accepted in the United States of America applicable for a going concern, which assumes that the Company will realize its assets and discharge its liabilities in the ordinary course of business.
+For the year ended December 31, 2015, the Company has generated revenues of \$3,991,351 but has incurred a net loss attributable to common shareholders of \$790,353.
 Its ability to continue as a going concern is dependent upon achieving sales growth, reduction of operation expenses and ability of the Company to obtain the necessary financing to meet its obligations and pay its liabilities arising from normal business operations when they come due, and upon profitable operations.
-The Company has been funded by the Mr. Charles M. Piluso, the Company's Chief Executive Officer ("CEO") and largest shareholder since inception, as well as several Directors.
+The Company has been funded by the Mr. Charles M. Piluso, the Company's Chief Executive Officer ("CEO") and largest shareholder since inception as well as several Directors.
 It is the intention of Mr. Piluso to continue to fund the Company on an as needed basis.